techwithshadab/QuantumComputing/QHack-2021/Open Hack/README.md

 <h3> Quantum-Aided Medical Image Diagnosis </h3>

-#### Inspiration
-Breast cancer is the most common form of cancer in women, and invasive ductal carcinoma (IDC) is the most common form of breast cancer.
-Accurately identifying and categorizing breast cancer subtypes is an important clinical task, and automated methods can be used to save time and reduce error.

 <p align="center" width="400">
   <img src="../images/IDC.png"  />
 </p>

+#### Objective
+Inasive ductal carcinoma (IDC) is - with ~ 80 % of cases - one of the most common types of breast cancer.
+It's malicious and able to form metastases which makes it especially dangerous.
+Often a biopsy is done to remove small tissue samples.
+Then a pathologist has to decide whether a patient has IDC, another type of breast cancer or is healthy.
+In addition sick cells need to be located to find out how advanced the disease is and which grade should be assigned.
+This has to be done manually and is a time consuming process.
+Furthermore the decision depends on the expertise of the pathologist and his or her equipment.
+Here, I'm proposing to use <b> Quantum Genetic Algorithm (QGA) </b> and <b> Support Vector Machines (SVMs)</b>.
+I hope this method will be having effective results when compared to some of the standard approaches.

 ### Dataset: